If you have a few minutes to spare, you can literally save money. And that sounds like a good way to start the new year, right?

 2. Schedule monthly transfers to your kids’ college fund, or increase the current amount.

-I am currently staring at a gaggle of college freshmen over the next few years and…oof.
+I am currently staring at a gaggle of soon-to-be college students and…oof.
 That happened fast.

 Whether you’ve got a 529 tax-deferred college savings fund for your kids, (there are several sties that suggest the best 529 plans right now) or a savings account for each of your kids, it’s a great idea to contribute even a little each month.
 Just like tip #1…only for your kids.